neneneche/MicrosoftTechSupportBot/README.md

 # MicrosoftTechSupportBot
 Discord flex, nothing really special there.

-Can be used as a base for DBS bot.
+Made w Discord Bot Studio, so can be used as a base for DBS bot.

 Imagine knowing how to code.
-Made w Discord Bot Studio